Information for Housing Applicants

 After completing a housing application

-After your application is received, we will write to you within seven business days to let you know if it is complete or not.
+After your application is reviewed, we will let you know if your application is complete or not.

 Contact

-For questions about housing applications, call 905-980-6000 and choose the extension that matches the first letter of your last name.
+For questions about housing applications, email Housing Services or call 905-980-6000 and choose the extension that matches the first letter of your last name.

 • A - C: ext.
 3929